 Letters written from our hearts hold transformative power.

-Suggested Actions: Launch a Safe Tech Letter-writing Campaign to encourage as many people as possible to write and ask decision-makers to take a particular action.
+Suggested Action: Launch a Safe Tech Letter-writing Campaign to encourage as many people as possible to write and ask decision-makers to take a particular action.

 Check Out our Current Campaigns Here

 1 – Set your goal

 When creating your campaign make sure you have an achievable and easy-to-define goal that you’d like to reach.